-Level Course Name Number Semester Credits Days 3 Introduction to Leadership 0272 One .5 3/6
+Level Course Name Number Semester Credits Days 3 Introduction to Leadership 0272 One .5 6/6

 Introduction to Leadership is designed to raise students' awareness of the importance of leadership and their own potential.
-It is a semester-long elective course that will meet every other day for double periods.
+It is a semester-long elective course.
 Using class discussion, lecture, practical exercises, guest speakers and a field trip, Intro to Leadership will create a greater understanding among the students on what leadership means to them.
 Individual classes during the course will explore definitions, morals & ethics, leadership & faith, and historical examples.
 The outcome of the course will be students with an expanded view of leadership in the world around them and a better understanding of how they can develop, practice and apply their own leadership skills.